Running pose estimation on the SWC HPC system

 cd ~/

-git clone https://github.com/neuroinformatics-unit/course-software-skills-hpc
+git clone https://github.com/neuroinformatics-unit/course-behaviour-hpc

-cd course-software-skills-hpc/demo
+cd course-behaviour-hpc/demo

 Stop interactive job